Gambit (comic book): Gambit Vol. 6 – 2022

 Gambit Vol. 6 received a mixed reception from critics.
-The series began with a lukewarm start, with Logan Moore from ComicBook.com giving the first two issues a 6.0 rating, criticizing the lack of direction and the awkward dynamic between Gambit and a young Storm, though he praised the artwork by Sid Kotian.
+The series began with a lukewarm start, with Logan Moore from ComicBook.com giving the first two issues a 6.0 rating, criticizing the lack of direction and the awkward dynamic between Gambit and a young Storm, though praising the artwork by Sid Kotian.
 By issue #3, the series showed improvement, with Moore noting it as the best installment so far.
 Issue #4 earned the highest score of 9.0, as the story began to hit its stride and deliver more engaging content.
 However, the final issue, Gambit #5, dropped back to a 6.0, as the conclusion felt underwhelming despite the series' earlier progress.